Welcome to the Reading Schools community!

 Thanks for sharing!

-A huge thank you to all the school who shared their practice with us!
-Our next theme will be libraries.
-We want to see how you engage with both school and public libraries, as well as your own bookish classroom corners.
+A huge thank you to all the schools who shared their practice with us!
+Our next theme will be paired reading.
+We want to see how you engage learners across your school, connecting classes, year groups or volunteer buddy-readers from your wider community.

 Make sure to tag us with the (this will open in a new window)#ReadingSchools hashtag on Twitter and share your activities for a chance to be featured in our next edition.